martinborgman/portingbox/README.md

 Be aware there are hacks available to support certain situations.
 The GNV wrapper tools provide a help option to document these hacks.

 ## Shutting down the AlphaVMFree ##
-After normal OpenVMS `shutdown` use the emulators `power` command in the console to shut the emulator down.
+After normal OpenVMS `SHUTDOWN` use the emulators `power` command in the console to shut the emulator down.
 Please don't use `Ctrl-C` to shut down the emulator.